datagrok-ai/public/help/develop/how-to/access-data.md

 ### Database Connection Caching

 Caching query results is quite straightforward — all you need to do is setting the `cacheResults` parameter to `true`.
 Saving relies on the current connection parameters and the query name, if those remain unchanged, you will get the cached results.
 A similar setting exists at the query level as well: `--meta.cache: true`.

+## REST Endpoints

+Web services provide endpoints that you can programmatically connect to.
+There are two main options for this: the first is to use [OpenAPI/Swagger](../../access/open-api.md) format supported by Datagrok, the second one involves the [use of the platform's server](https://dev.datagrok.ai/js/samples/dapi/fetch) to send a network request.

 ## Reading Files